 The opposite kind of mortgage is called a Reverse Mortgage.
 This is a mortgage offered to homeowners who have paid off their house, they own it free and clear.
 The Reverse Mortgage offers to the homeowner a monthly income plan based on the value of their home.
 Instead of borrowing money to buy the house, the homeowner is borrowing money to live inside the house.
 When the homeowner passes away, the heir gets to pay off that mortgage and is expected to sell the property in order to pay off the lender.
 (Talk about a death-pledge!)

 The last thing to check out is to find out if there are any liens on the property.
 This is done by either hiring someone, like a title company, or doing it yourself.
 To find out if there are any liens on the property you need to go down to the county courthouse and look it up.
 Depending on your county, you might be able to research this from your house on the web.

 What kind of liens might you find?
 Well, the usual lien an heir might find is a lien placed on the property by the medical community.
 I find often that hospitals, medical groups and others medical practices have filed liens on the deceased person’s property.
 If the deceased had been having some construction work being done, or had a car being fixed, and didn’t pay the bill, there might be another kind of lien, called a construction lien.
 All liens will need to be settled before or during the sale of the property.
 If you find a lien, don’t fret, there are still people like me who are willing to buy the property and take care of the lien.

-If you want to learn more about this topic, ask questions or run something by me, please call me or email me.
+If you want to learn more about the 5 things to consider when inheriting a house, please ask questions below or run something by m You can also call me or email me.
 My mobile phone number is above, but here it is again: 541-554-4633.
-You can email me at firstname.lastname@example.org
+You can email me at email@example.com